 - Sync Method—Choose a Sync Method and configure the sync settings for OmniFocus.
 For a refresher on what to do if you haven’t already set up sync, see Getting Synced.

-- Push—Check the status of push-triggered sync on your sync account (it's set to On by default).
-This feature offers faster, more frequent syncs; for more information, see this support article and this blog post.
+- Push—Check the status of push-triggered sync on your sync account.
+This feature is currently in beta, but will ultimately lead to faster, more frequent syncs; for more information, see this support article and this blog post.

 - Last Synced—View the timestamp for your last database sync at a glance here, or tap to view the log of all recent syncs and the reasons for them.